 These three novels are based in a fictionalised version of the village where Stephen Timmins’ grandparents lived.
 One of the two central characters, Will Cobley, is named after his grandfather, born 1896, died 1984.
 Stephen says “I don’t think he would ever have considered himself a hero, but he ran away to war from his father’s farm in Northamptonshire and was there on the first day of the battle of the Somme.
 He was invalided home in 1917 with toes missing from trench foot (the polite term for gangrene) and never spoke of the war again.”
 It was the memory of his grandfather and his research into the pioneering work of Dr Harold Gillies that led to this trilogy.

 The photos above show how badly life in the media has aged him.
 He is now based in a small village in North Somerset near to the city of Bristol.
-Here he spends much of his his time to writing – mainly e mails to (very) old friends, but also thrillers, crime novels and sagas.
+Here he spends much of his his time to writing – mainly e mails to (very) old friends, but also thrillers, crime novels, sagas and TV scripts.

 Gillies, his surgeon colleagues and his nursing staff developed the world’s first plastic surgery unit in an attempt to repair the shattered faces of the front line troops whose cheeks and jaws were punctured and destroyed by German snipers and shrapnel in the trench warfare of France and Belgium.
 At a time when unprecedented amounts of money were spent in developing weapons of huge destructive power, Gillies said simply that: “I felt a tremendous urge to do something other than the surgery of destruction”.